osmanium/CheatSheets/Svelte.md

 <p>{@html string}</p>
 ```

+### Assignments
+A simple rule of thumb: the updated variable must directly appear on the left hand side of the assignment.

 ### Array Mutation
 Array.Push does not mutate the array, it has to be reassigned to trigger the change